sophiebatten123/GinAmore/README.md

   - Linting Issue: handler 404 error in urls.py file.
   - Linting Issue: Line too long in settings.py file.
   - Linting Issue: Webhook and validator errors with e being assigned but never used.
-  - Linting Issue: arctictern.py file as part of Code Institues template file.
+  - Linting Issue: arctictern.py file as part of Code Institutes template file.

 Furthermore, using the MVC framework I was able to keep track of the changes made and ensure that they had the desired output.
 After each change made to the Postgres Database I referred directly to it to track the changes, ensuring that upon ‘trial runs’ information was being successfully displayed and filters were displaying alongside.